opoink/opoink-app-2/README.md

         ]
     }

-inject_to: is optional means that opoink should inject this component to another with the given name
+**inject_to**: is optional means that opoink should inject this component to another with the given name

-component_name: required if inject to is decalred
+**component_name**: required if inject to is decalred

-element_id: optional if has value opoink will try to look for this element, if the element is found then use this as reference for the injection, if not your component will be injected either at the top or at the botom of your component template
+**element_id**: optional if has value opoink will try to look for this element, if the element is found then use this as reference for the injection, if not your component will be injected either at the top or at the botom of your component template

-inject_type: before, after, append, or prepend
+**inject_type**: before, after, append, or prepend

     before: your component will be injected before the element
     after: your component will be injected after the element